Forrest Gump Monument Valley filming locations. The main reason most people come to southern Utah!

 If you type “Forrest Gump Point” into Google Maps, it will lead you to a spot on the highway that has a small dirt turnaround off the right side of the road (when facing North) so you can park your car.

-There is usually a small crowd of people there, so as you approach the area make sure to drive slowly!
+There is usually a small crowd of people on Forrest Gump Hill, so as you approach the area make sure to drive slowly so you don’t hit anyone…as most of them are standing right in the road trying to get a photo.

 For some reason, Apple Maps and Waze were both not able to locate “Forrest Gump Point,” so make sure to have Google Maps downloaded before you head out.